-IT WAS A DRY AND WARM EVENING; a necessary break from the three days of steady Montreal rain that ‘Abdu’l-Bahá had endured.
-On September 5, 1912, he gave a talk at St. James Methodist Church, located on the north side of rue Sainte-Catherine and west of de Bleury.
+IT WAS A DRY and warm evening; a necessary break from the three days of steady Montreal rain.
+On September 5, 1912, ‘Abdu’l-Bahá gave a talk at St. James Methodist Church, located on the north side of rue Sainte-Catherine and west of de Bleury.
 The church was called the “Westminster Abbey of Canada,” due to its Gothic Revival architecture and large, circular window of tracery.
 In contrast to its old-world design, an electric illumined sign outside the church read: “This evening the Prophet of the East will speak on the principles of the Bahá’í Faith and the salvation of the world of humanity.”
 ‘Abdu’l-Bahá’s talk would similarly address a convergence of the old and the new.

 “So people are calling me a prophet,” ‘Abdu’l-Bahá said, when he saw the sign as he approached the church, and the meaning of it was translated for him.
 “Oh, would that they had omitted that word!”
 ‘Abdu’l-Bahá’s talk that night would clarify the matter: his father, Bahá’u’lláh, was the prophet.
 Bahá’u’lláh appointed his son to interpret and clarify his teachings after his passing.

 The Reverend Herbert Symonds chaired the gathering.
 His views were controversial: he insisted that the teachings of Christ had to be renewed in every age to address contemporary concerns, and encouraged interchurch collaboration.